j-itters/ramen_zone/README.md

 university_json --> contains the geojson files of the university properties

 ## OTHER FIlES:
-map.geojson --> raw geojson file that is linked to in index.html
+map.geojson --> raw geojson file containing the list of restaurants

 ### List of name, coordinates and ratings of restaurants as listed in map.geojson:
 name: Isshin Ramen, coordinates: -79.40684997637433,43.65640489153452, rating: 4.6